-- Continue to support the special needs of McCathran Hall under the direction of the designated Council member. - Annually inspect settling effects related to the new addition to determine when corrective/preventive measures should be taken. - Devise and enact a drainage plan for the building that will solve existing problems in the furnace room area.
+- Continue to support the special needs of McCathran Hall under the direction of the designated Council member. - Annually inspect settling effects related to the new addition to determine when corrective/preventive measures should be taken. - Devise and enact a drainage plan for the building that will solve existing problems in the furnace room area, - Consult with HPC for modifications to the Hall that impact the historic integrity of the structure or its environs.